HITXinWang/CNMC/README.md

 ## A Collaborative Network of Mamba and CNN for Lightweight Image Super-Resolution
 Congratulations!
 Our paper has been accepted by IEEE Transactions on Consumer Electronics.
-It can be downloaded at [here](https://ieeexplore.ieee.org/abstract/document/11010097/)!
+It is availble at [here](https://ieeexplore.ieee.org/abstract/document/11010097/)!

 <p align="center">